saurabhiitg/paper-notes/Distilling_the_Knowledge_in_a_Neural_Network/notes.md

+Certainly!
+Here is a more structured and visually clear version of your notes:

+---

 # Distilling the Knowledge in a Neural Network

 ## Why "Distillation"?

-- The term **distillation** is borrowed from physics and chemistry, where distillation refers to extracting essential components from a mixture.
+- The term **distillation** is borrowed from physics and chemistry, where it refers to extracting essential components from a mixture.
-- Here, it refers to extracting useful knowledge from a large model (or ensemble) into a much smaller model while preserving its predictive power.
+- In this context, it means extracting useful knowledge from a large model (or ensemble) into a much smaller model while preserving its predictive power.

 ## Soft Targets

 - **Soft targets** refer to the probability distribution over all possible classes instead of just the hard label.
 - Example: If a teacher model classifies an image as `dog` with 80% confidence, `wolf` with 15%, and `fox` with 5%, this distribution carries richer information than just labeling it as `dog`.
-- The student model, when trained on these **softer probabilities**, can generalize better than when trained only on hard labels.
+- The student model, when trained on these softer probabilities, can generalize better than when trained only on hard labels.

 ## Temperature in Softmax